Australians Detained Abroad (ADA) is a not for profit organisation that provides support to Australian families who have

-According to the latest Australian Bureau of Statistics figures Australians took 8.5 million trips abroad in the past year.
-Every day, on average three Australians on these trips were placed under arrest.
-In many cases the families of these Australians were forced to navigate often alien legal jurisdictions and cultural environments in order to seek justice for their loved ones.
+The Australian Bureau of Statistics note that Australians take around 8.5 million trips abroad each year.
+Every day, on average three Australians on these trips were placed under arrest with families forced to navigate different legal jurisdictions and cultural environments in order to seek justice for their loved ones.
 Australians Detained Abroad is uniquely situated to help guide the families of detainees through this often confusing and traumatic experience, given our knowledge and practical experience of the legal, practical and emotional issues raised by foreign detention.

 Please go to our ‘Careers and Volunteer Opportunities’ page for current opportunities.